aspose-total/Aspose.Total-Products/total/en/java/conversion/pptx-to-docm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPTX to DOCM via Java or Online App" h2="On Premise Java API for PowerPoint PPTX to DOCM conversion within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-[Aspose.Total for Java](https://products.aspose.com/total/java/) File Format Automation libraries empower Java developers to automate the batch conversion process of PowerPoint PPTX to Word DOCM.
-Converting the document is a two-step process and involves using two APIs.
-We’ll use [Aspose.Slides for Java](https://products.aspose.com/slides/java/) that is a PowerPoint API for presentations manipulation and management to convert PPTX to HTML.
-After that by using feature-rich Word Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/) we will convert the HTML to DOCM.
+Aspose.Total for Java is a comprehensive suite of file format automation libraries that enable Java developers to automate the batch conversion process of PowerPoint PPTX to Word DOCM.
+This two-step process involves using two APIs, Aspose.Slides for Java and Aspose.Words for Java.

+Aspose.Slides for Java is a powerful PowerPoint API for presentations manipulation and management.
+It can be used to convert PPTX to HTML, which is the first step in the conversion process.
+Aspose.Slides for Java provides a wide range of features that make it easy to create, edit, and convert presentations.
+It also supports a variety of file formats, including PPTX, PPT, PPS, POT, and more.

+Aspose.Words for Java is a feature-rich Word Processing API that can be used to convert HTML to DOCM.
+It provides a comprehensive set of features for creating, editing, and converting documents.
+It supports a variety of file formats, including DOC, DOCX, RTF, HTML, and more.
+Aspose.Words for Java also offers a range of features for manipulating and managing documents, such as document merging, splitting, and formatting.

+By using Aspose.Total for Java, developers can easily automate the batch conversion process of PowerPoint PPTX to Word DOCM.
+Aspose.Slides for Java and Aspose.Words for Java provide the necessary tools and features to make the conversion process quick and easy.
+With these two APIs, developers can easily create, edit, and convert presentations and documents with ease.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}